Notes on the Geography of Mozambique: Ihla de Mozambique

 Vasco da Gama discovered Mozambique Island in 1498.
+(OK, OK, the verb should be in quotes.
+See, I'm not a complete brute.)
 Some 60 years later, the poet Camões would write of that moment. "... from the island nearest/ the main, there came in close company/ Several small feluccas skimming/ The wide bay under their broad sails. / Our people were overjoyed and could only / Stare in excitement at this wonder./ 'Who are these people?' they kept exclaiming,/ "What customs?
 What beliefs?
 Who is their king?"
-Camões doesn't mention that, unable to afford passage home, he himself was virtually marooned on the island for two years in the 1560s.
+Camões doesn't mention the small fact that, unable to afford passage home, he himself was virtually marooned on the island for two years in the 1560s.
 (Landeg White translation of The Lusiads,Canto I, stanza 45).

 In 1507 the Portuguese made this island their capital in East Africa, and it remained such for almost 400 years, until 1898 and the move south to Lourenço Marques, now Maputo.
 The feluccas are still there.

 At ease in Mossuril Bay.
 Five hundred years ago, Portuguese ships had to lie at anchor here through the winter if, coming from Portugal, they missed the monsoon that would carry them east to India.